 Personal trainer and studio apps offer customized training programs and personal trainer services.
 Some studio apps serve only for booking or canceling offline sports sessions.

 Examples: Aaptiv, Sworkit, Handstand

 5) Meditation and Yoga Apps

-Meditation and yoga apps provide their yoga lovers with different daily sessions according to users’ level.
-They can both provide users with recorded videos and live sessions.
+Meditation and yoga apps provide their yoga lovers with different daily sessions according to users’ levels.
+They can both provide clients with recorded videos and live sessions.

 Examples: Daily Yoga, Down Dog

 Running apps help to track users’ running results including distance, speed, and elevation.
 Usually, running apps can track users’ results with the help of a phone, smartwatch, or a client’s sports tracker.

 Examples: Runkeeper, Strava

 Aggregators are a middleman between gyms and customers.
 They provide users with the ability to search for the best gym or program cost-, time-, and location-wise.

 These aggregators collect information users need to know about gyms and sports centers all over the Internet and offer detailed information on the gyms and their programs.